kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

-A module for creating a fault-tolerant application using approaches such as *CircuitBreaker, Fallback, Timeout, Retry* using declarative style annotations.
+Module for creating a fault-tolerant application using approaches such as *CircuitBreaker, Fallback, Timeout, Retry* using aspect annotations.

-=== ":fontawesome-brands-java: `Java`"

-    When applying aspects, class must not be `final`

-=== ":simple-kotlin: `Kotlin`"

-    When applying aspects, class must be `open`

 ## Dependency

-=== ":fontawesome-brands-java: `Java`"
+===! ":fontawesome-brands-java: `Java`"

     Dependency `build.gradle`:
     ```groovy